MJabdelilah93/bibliometrics-entity-matching/README.md

 **Pairwise labels:** `{match, non-match, uncertain}`.
 `uncertain` is an abstention and defaults to NO MERGE.

-**Gold-standard annotation independence:** LLM usage is restricted to code generation, QA, and documentation.
-No LLM is used to suggest or decide match/non-match labels for gold-standard annotation.
-All annotation decisions are made by the human annotator from primary evidence only.
+**Gold-standard annotation procedure used in the reported study:** Candidate pairs were annotated offline using structured evidence-packet spreadsheets.
+Labels were assigned by one domain expert and reviewed by a second.
+The repository preserves the final adjudicated label for each pair rather than separate reviewer-label files.
+No LLM was used to suggest or decide the gold-standard labels.

 ---